lavisar/Snake_Game/README.md

 >If you use Visual Studio to cloning this project, you need to setup a litle to run this project so please folow my guide bellow

 ### After cloning to your Visual Studio:
-1. Right click to your snake project in solution explorer

-2. Choose properties ➜ resources (in left side bar) ➜ Add resources (in top bar) ➜ Click on the ⮟ and choose add existing file ➜ direct to your project folder and doubleClick to saveScore ➜ doubleClick to HighScore.txt
+1. Please add "//" in 'lblOutPut.Text = "Kỷ lục: " + File.ReadAllText("HighScore.txt");' (line 49 of Form1.cs) ➜ Run the project and Close.

+2. Go to your path of Project you have cloned, click on 'SaveScore' and copy the HighScore.txt, go outside and click on 'Bin' ➜ 'Debug' ➜ paste the HighScore.txt

+3. Delete the "//"  in 'lblOutPut.Text = "Kỷ lục: " + File.ReadAllText("HighScore.txt");' (line 49 of Form1.cs)

-3. Rebuil your project and start 🏁
+4. Rebuil your project and ejoy the game 🏁

 Thank you for spending your time to look at our work!